cemsam/DigitalAlarmClock/README.md

 On top left the clock is shown, on top right there is an indication showing alarm is on or off.
 On bottom left temperature is shown and on bottom right the alarm is shown.

-### Extras

-There is a small delay introduced in loop function, because otherwise the Tinkercad platform cannot keep up in speed.
+> There is a small delay introduced in loop function, because otherwise the Tinkercad platform cannot keep up in speed.
 If delay is not used in loop function the simulation time decreases drastically.
 This delay function is only used for this purpose, it is not related to any timing.